Laura-Puckett/INF502/Assignment1.md

 8. Change back to the `master` branch and change B.py adding the following source code (commit your change to `master`):
 ```
+git checkout master
+sudo open -e B.py

+pasted below text
 print 'hello world!'
 ```

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened
 ```
+git merge math

-The merge failed because there was a merge conflict in B.py (since it had been edited in both branches, there's a merge conflict)
+The merge failed because there was a merge conflict in B.py (since it had been edited
+in both branches, there's a merge conflict)

 ```

 10. Write a set of commands to abort the merge
 ```
 git merge --abort
-git reset

 ```

 11. Now repeat item 10, but proceed with the manual merge (Editing B.py).
 All implemented methods are needed.
 Explain your procedure
 ```
 I tried to merge, and got an error.
 Then I opened the B.py file (using sudo open -e B.py) and saw this:

+# Another file that will receive a line of code... at least.
 <<<<<<< HEAD
-# Another file that will receive a line of code... at least.
 print 'hello world!'

 =======